 These deviled eggs taste even better than the ones your grandma used to make.
 They aren’t runny, sloppy, or too mustard-y.
 The consistency is made perfect with the addition of cream cheese.
-I also like to elevate the eggs by putting a slice of thick bacon on the side.
+I also like to elevate deviled eggs by putting a slice of thick bacon on the side or crunched over the tops.
 Creamy deviled eggs are the perfect afternoon snack or appetizer for your next holiday gathering.

 First, start by making hard boiled eggs.
 Most people tend to fall into two categories on their preferred method of hard boiling eggs.
 Category A: Submerge eggs in cold water, bring to a rolling boil, cover, and reduce heat for 10-13 minutes and remove.
 Category B: Submerge eggs in boiling water for about 10-13 minutes, remove.
 I have the best luck with Category B eggs.
 Whichever method works best for you, continue doing exactly that!